mraad/spark-esri/README.md

 Project to demonstrate the usage of [Apache Spark](https://spark.apache.org/) within a [Jupyter notebook within ArcGIS Pro](https://pro.arcgis.com/en/pro-app/arcpy/get-started/pro-notebooks.htm).

+Sep 16, 2021 - The following works only for Pro Version 2.8.2.
+This not **not** work for version 2.8.3.
+Working on a patch :-)

-**NOTE: This works in Pro 2.6 ONLY.
+~~ NOTE: This works in Pro 2.6 ONLY.
 There is a small "issue" with Pro 2.7 and pyarrow.
-The folks in Redlands have a fix that will be in 2.8 :-(**
+The folks in Redlands have a fix that will be in 2.8 :-( ~~

 ### Create a new Pro Conda Environment.